mrjex/ripgrep-operator/README.md

 > A Juju charm that provides ripgrep functionality as a service, enabling remote text search capabilities across different architectures and deployment scenarios.

 ## Architecture

 - **Picture here**

-- *Brief explanation here...*

-- This charm operator integrates into a larger system..
-- Multiple components..
-- Host OS, Multipass VM, Juju Controller orchestrator, LXD Containers, Charm operators, Snap packages, ...
+*This charm operator integrates into a larger system, being managed on an Ubuntu environment with a central Juju orchestrator controller managing LXD containers for this very **Ripgrep Operator** that use CLIs distrubtable for multiple Linux distros packaged by Snapcraft*

 ## Quick Start